tenzap/exif-thumbnail-adder/README.md

 ## Concerning `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`
 - permit to read and write/update the picture from the storage of your device
-- requested with the `google_play` flavor that is shipped on google play and with the `standard` flavor on Android 10 and before
+- requested on Android 10 and before
 - these permissions are required to keep the timestamp of the pictures

 ## Concerning `MANAGE_EXTERNAL_STORAGE` (for flavor `standard`)
 Since flavor `standard` uses targetSdk >= 30 (ie Android 11+), I needed to use the `MANAGE_EXTERNAL_STORAGE` permission.
-This might be problematic to publish on the play store.
-See [1](https://developer.android.com/training/data-storage/manage-all-files#all-files-access-google-play) [2](https://support.google.com/googleplay/android-developer/answer/10467955).

 Some explanations:

 The app uses the Storage Access Framework to process the files.
 However, with Storage Access Framework, on copying files or modifying them, timestamps get updated.
 But when adding thumbnails we don't want them to change and thus I set them back to the original value.
-To set the values of timestamps back I use the BasicFileAttributesView class [3](https://developer.android.com/reference/java/nio/file/attribute/BasicFileAttributeView#setTimes(java.nio.file.attribute.FileTime,%20java.nio.file.attribute.FileTime,%20java.nio.file.attribute.FileTime)).
+To set the values of timestamps back I use the BasicFileAttributesView class [1](https://developer.android.com/reference/java/nio/file/attribute/BasicFileAttributeView#setTimes(java.nio.file.attribute.FileTime,%20java.nio.file.attribute.FileTime,%20java.nio.file.attribute.FileTime)).
 This works fine until targetSdk 28 (=android 9).
 There is a workaround for targetSdk 29 (android 10) but from targetSdk 30 (Android 11) onwards, the method returns an "AccessDeniedException".
-So I ended up using `MANAGE_EXTERNAL_STORAGE` with targetSdk >= 30, see [4](https://stackoverflow.com/a/66681306/15401262).
+So I ended up using `MANAGE_EXTERNAL_STORAGE` with targetSdk >= 30, see [2](https://stackoverflow.com/a/66681306/15401262).

-So in the App, when one is on Android 11+ with targetSdk >= 30 (which is the case of flavor `standard`), one is invited to give the "all files access" permissions through the settings.
+So in the App, when one is on Android 11+ with targetSdk >= 30, one is invited to give the "all files access" permissions through the settings.
 This is not mandatory.
 In case permission is not given, the user is informed that timestamps can't be kept during processing.

-With flavor `google_play` targetSdk is set to 29.
-Hence it is still possible with Android 11 to not use `MANAGE_EXTERNAL_STORAGE`.
-For versions above 11 it is uncertain whether it will still work.
-To be sure to have all functionalities of the app if you run Android 11+ get the `standard` flavor from F-Droid.org

 Please note that this is about the timestamps of the files (not the ones in the EXIF tags)